adityaoberai/github-edu-appwrite-stream-demo/README.md

 # URL Shortener

-A URL shortener app that offers a landing page, creation of short links, listing of all store URLs, and copy and delete actions for all short URLs
+A URL shortener app that offers a landing page, creation of short links, listing of all store URLs, and copy and delete actions for all short URLs.

 ## 🧰 Usage